db0/Android-Netrunner-OCTGN/README.md

 * Fix for Rabbit Hole ability not costing any credits.
 * Fix for tinkering revealing an ICEs name.
 * Can now Inspect Opponent's card with "Inspect Target"
+* Fixed TMI not derezzing itself after a failed trace

 ### v2.1.4